-The Joint Standing Committee on the National Disability Insurance Scheme ( NDIS) was established on 2 December 2013 when the Senate agreed to a resolution from the House of Representatives, passed on 21 November 2013.
-The committee is composed of six Members and six Senators.
+The Joint Standing Committee on the National Disability Insurance Scheme was appointed by resolution by the House of Representatives on 4 July 2019 and the Senate on 22 July 2019.
+The committee is composed of 5 Members and 5 Senators.

 The committee occasionally undertakes inquiries into specific aspects of the Scheme.
 These inquiries are advertised on the committee's webpage and circulated around disability networks.
 When the committee undertakes such an inquiry, it will invite submissions from individuals and organisations.